dianper/feature-toggle/README.md

-# Feature Toggle Core
+# On/Off Feature Toggle Core
-Custom example using Microsoft.FeatureManagement

 The features can be enabled by